 Within the city itself, you will find the magnificent Bao Dai’s Summer Palace, this impressive structure also houses displays of interesting Vietnamese art and artefacts.
 Some visitors choose to visit some of the more off-kilter attractions such as the carnavalistic Valley of Love or the Chicken Village.
 Dalat is also renowned for its excellent cafe culture which should definitely be sampled before leaving the area.

 Unique Activities in Vietnam

 Another good way to get an idea of things to do in Vietnam is to scan the activities offered by Get Your Guide or Viator.
 They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.

-If you’re flying to Vietnam or plan to take short flights within the country, we recommend using a few different flight comparison search engines.
-Kiwi is a new favourite among travellers.
+If you’re looking for cheap flights to Vietnam, we recommend using a few different flight comparison search engines.
+Kiwi is a new favourite among backpackers.
 On average, we have found the cheapest flights to Vietnam with them compared to the other websites out there.

 Of course, it is always worth checking Skyscanner to guarantee you’re getting the best deal.
 Both websites offer great flexible search options, allowing you to search the whole country of Vietnam to find the cheapest airport to fly into, and also see prices for a full month if you’re flexible on travel dates.

 Once you’re already in Vietnam, air travel becomes viable between the major cities due to the generally slow nature of other transport means.
 Vietnam Airlines serves airports in Hanoi, Ho Chi Minh City, Hue, Da Nang, Nha Trang, Na San, Vinh, Qui Nhon, Dalat, Buon Ma Thuot, Pleiku and Phu Quoc.
 As a rather expensive novelty, The Northern Airport Flight Service Company offers helicopter trips from Halong Bay to Hanoi.